Lead the worship of God’s people

 What can I do with this major?

-A degree in Christian worship will prepare you to serve the Church in a variety of careers, including:
+A major in Christian Worship will prepare you to serve the Church in a variety of careers, including:

 - Minister of music